Methodology

 Salary data

 Salary figures come only from amounts explicitly stated in job listings.
 We never infer or estimate a salary for a listing that does not disclose one.
-Validation rules: annual base salaries between $60,000 and $750,000 in AUD or NZD, listings from the last 12 months, recruitment agency listings excluded from headline medians.
-Headline index medians are computed from AUD salaries only.
+Validation rules: annual amounts between $60,000 and $750,000.
 Because only a minority of listings disclose salary, all salary statistics describe the disclosed-salary population, which may differ from the full market.

 Benchmark blending